xieeryihe/lDetector/README.md

 The designing of lDetector involves three major considerations: 1) the choice of the LLM used; 2)the prompt used for query generation; 3)the LLM validation step.
 To illustrate the effectiveness of lDetector, three experiments are designed targeting each of the three major considerations.
 Apart from that, an experiment using real online industrial data is conducted to explore lDetector's handiness in a real industrial setting.

-Here we report 0）experimental environment； 1）experimental codes; 2) raw experimental results.
+Here we report 1）experimental codes; 2) raw experimental results.
 For data security concerns, we omit both data and the raw results of the real-industrial-data experiment.
 Reported data and code have been desensitized according to the data security requirements of M Inc.

+The experimental codes are implemented with Python and require the following packages: pandas, re, itertools, jieba, concurrent, open ai, requests, tenacity, requests, json, jsonpath, ast.
+We recommend Python 3.8 and higher versions.

 ## 1.Data